Rajneesh movement: 1984 bio-terror attack and subsequent decline

+In 1986, after being deported from the U.S., and before arriving at India, Rajneesh wandered throughout Europe with his jet, going from country to country.
+He flew to Greece but was arrested by "scores of armed police" and was then deported again.
+He then flew to Ireland, where he stayed for awhile in a luxury hotel, but eventually decided to leave for Spain.
+Eventually, he reached India, although he traveled to a variety of other places before arriving in India, including Uruguay, Canada and Nepal, among many others.

 In 1990, Rajneesh died and was cremated at the ashram in Poona; which became the Osho International Meditation Resort.
-Identifying as the Esalen of the East, the resort has classes in a variety of spiritual techniques from a broad range of traditions and markets the facility as a spiritual oasis, a "sacred space" for discovering one's self, and uniting the desires of body and mind in a beautiful environment.
+Identifying as the Esalen of the East, the resort has classes in a variety of spiritual techniques from a broad range of traditions and markets the facility as a spiritual oasis, a "sacred space" for discovering one's self, and uniting the desires of body and mind in a resort environment.
 According to press reports, it attracts some 200,000 people from all over the world each year; prominent visitors have included politicians, media personalities and the Dalai Lama.

-The movement continued after Rajneesh's death.
-The Osho International Foundation (OIF), the successor to the Neo-Sannyas International Foundation, now propagates his views, operating once more out of the Pune ashram in India.
-The organization ran a pre-web, global computer network called "OSHONET".
-The movement has begun to communicate on the Internet.
-Current leaders downplay early controversies in Oregon in an effort to appeal to a wider audience.

 After Rajneesh's death, various disagreements ensued concerning his wishes and his legacy.
 This led to the formation of a number of rival collectives.
 One of the central disagreements related to OIF's copyright control over his works.
 One group, Osho Friends International, spent 10 years challenging the OIF's use of the title OSHO as an exclusive trademark.